JonShard/BeatSaberMapGenerator/README.md

 ## Factories
 - Weighted Transition matrix.
 Build a markov chain with note transition pick random based on the weights going out of that node.
 - Template.
 Has a collection of predefined patterns and puts them where they match the best.
-- Weighted random.
+- Random.
 Pick the next note random based on some simple weights.
 More at the bottom, colors on theirs side mostly.
 - Symmetrical random.
 Generate two notes at same timestamp the are symmetrical to a center plane or a center point.

 ## Validators